-- On Sept.
-1, 2021, the CFPB issued a proposed rule to require covered financial insitutions to collect and report to the CFPB data on applications for credit for small businesses, including those that are owned by women or minorities. - If finalized, the rule would require lenders to disclose certain information about their lending to small businesses. - This information would allow government, community organizations, researchers, lenders, and others to better support small business and community development needs. - More information is available at: Small business lending data collection rulemaking | Consumer Financial Protection Bureau (consumerfinance.gov)
+- On March 30, 2023, the CFPB issued a final rule to require covered financial insitutions to collect and report to the CFPB data on applications for credit for small businesses, including those that are owned by women or minorities. - The rule will require lenders to disclose certain information about their lending to small businesses. - This information would allow government, community organizations, researchers, lenders, and others to better support small business and community development needs. - More information is available at: Small business lending data collection rulemaking | Consumer Financial Protection Bureau (consumerfinance.gov)

-CFPB Small business landing page
+CFPB small business landing page